uio-bmi/immuneML/docs/source/quickstart.rst

 - 100 repertoire .tsv files in AIRR format.

-- Created dataset: an immuneML Galaxy dataset made using the above-mentioned files.
+- immuneML dataset: a galaxy collection made using the above-mentioned files.
-  The files contained in this dataset are in an optimized binary (Pickle) format.

 Individual files can be inspected by clicking the eyeball icons.
 To import the complete history, click the + icon in the right upper corner.